octue/octue-sdk-python/docs/authentication.md

 You need authentication while using Twined to:

-- Use, run, or deploy services
+- Use or run services
 - Access output data from analyses run on services

 Authentication is provided by a GCP service account.